 - Your passport and valid Visa

 The cost of getting married in Russia depends on a variety of factors, such as the city, venue, dress, and banquet.
-Overall, however, weddings tend to be cheaper than they are in the likes of the USA, Australia and the UK.
+Overall, however, weddings tend to be cheaper than they are in the likes of the United States, Australia, and the United Kingdom.
 That said, this price difference reflects the fact that the average wages for younger people are also significantly lower in Russia.

 Once you’re married, you are eligible for a residence permit for Russia.
 To apply for Russian nationality, however, you’ll have to have been married and have had tax residency in Russia for three years.
 To apply, you’ll need to have a level of fluency in the Russian language.

 Generally speaking, any assets (such as Russian property) you gain while married in Russia will be divided should you get divorced, although this isn’t always the case if children are involved.
 If you split up and both parties can’t reach an agreement over how to divide assets, then a court makes a ruling on your behalf.